 Another great episode with Bobby Baum!
-We dive into what it takes to have an entrepreneur mindset.
+We dive into what it takes to have the mindset of an entrepreneur.
 The trials and errors that Bobby has endured to get where he is today.
-We also cover the importance of time management, being task oriented and how little wins can roll into big wins.
+We also cover the attitude of an entrepreneur, the importance of time management, being task oriented and how little wins can roll into big wins.
 As always if you like our content please subscribe and follow!

 Check out some of Bobby’s Businesses here: